-A peer group was approved by the Talent and Compensation Committee in April 2021 that applied for purposes of setting both executive officer and Board 2023 compensation (the "Executive Compensation Peer Group").
-The Executive Compensation Peer Group comprises the apparel, footwear and retail companies set forth in "Compensation Discussion and Analysis-Overview of Executive Compensation Program-Executive Compensation Market Analysis" below.
+A peer group was approved by the Talent and Compensation Committee in April 2021 and represents a mix of apparel, footwear and retail companies (the "Executive Compensation Peer Group"), set forth in "Compensation Discussion and Analysis-Overview of Executive Compensation Program-Executive Compensation Market Analysis" below.
+This same Executive Compensation Peer Group was used when setting Board compensation in 2023.
+Board compensation was last reviewed in 2023 and is usually reviewed every other year.